linebender/linebender.github.io/content/blog/2025-08-05-tmil-19/index.md

 - [parley#389][]: Renames variants to more closely match CSS.
 - [parley#395][]: Adds a method to unregister a loaded font.

+## Kurbo

+We released [Kurbo 0.11.3][], with some ergonomics and performance improvements, calculation of moments using Green's theorem, and other methods.

+As mentioned in teh Vello section, the new, faster stroke expansion logic ([kurbo#427][]) has landed in main.
+This will be in the upcoming 0.12 release, which is semver-breaking because of changes to the API to reduce memory allocation.

 ## Raph's job change

 Raph Levien has decided to take a voluntary exit offer from Google.